apache/spark/chart/UPDATING.rst

 The old parameter names will continue to work, however support for them will be removed in a future release so please update your values file.

+Changes in webserver and flower ``NetworkPolicy`` default ports
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The defaults for ``webserver.networkPolicy.ingress.ports`` and ``flower.networkPolicy.ingress.ports`` moved away from using named ports to numerical ports to avoid issues with OpenShift.

 Airflow Helm Chart 1.3.0
 ------------------------